 New Jersey Department of Labor and Workforce Development (LWD) - Office of Apprenticeship

-Grants of up to $80,000 to New Jersey employers, nonprofits, trade associations, labor and workforce organizations, LEAs, vocational schools, workforce development boards, and IHEs to expand and develop approved apprenticeship programs.
-Funding is intended to cover wage reimbursement and training costs, and to provide incentives to employees to hire registered apprentices.
+Grants to New Jersey employers, nonprofits, trade associations, labor and workforce organizations, LEAs, vocational schools, workforce development boards, and IHEs to expand and develop approved apprenticeship programs.
+Applicants must submit an LOI prior to submitting a full application.
+Funding is intended to cover wage reimbursement and training costs, and to provide incentives to employers to hire registered apprentices.

-The purpose of the GAINS program is to promote the expansion and development of United States Department of Labor (USDOL) approved Registered Apprenticeship programs that drive economic development through skills and educational attainment and create pathways to better-paying careers and advanced credentials.
-While this NGO describes ten (10) sectoral/occupational areas of focus, all occupations that are recognized by US DOL as “apprenticeable” are encouraged to apply.
+The purpose of the GAINS program is to promote the expansion and development of USDOL approved Registered Apprenticeship programs that drive economic development through skills and educational attainment and create pathways to better-paying careers and advanced credentials.
+While this NGO describes ten (10) sectoral/occupational areas of focus, all occupations that are recognized by USDOL as “apprenticeable” are encouraged to apply.

 This competitive NGO is being made available to accomplish any of the following primary goals:

 Establish and expand registered apprenticeship programs in the following sectors: Advanced Manufacturing; Bio Pharma/Life Sciences; Energy, Utilities, and Infrastructure; Retail, Hospitality, and Tourism; Financial Services/Insurance; Transportation, Logistics, and Distribution; Information Technology/Cyber Security; Renewable Energy; Healthcare; and Other Science, Technology, Engineering, and Mathematics (STEM) related sectors/occupations.

 Long Term Objectives: